Queensland Academies Health Sciences Campus - Year 10 Selective Entry Application Process

 We are currently finalising applications for Year 10 entry in 2019.

-Following the annual Queensland Academies student selection process conducted in Term 1 and the Principal’s discretionary process, we can confirm limited vacancies are now available for entry into the Queensland Academies Gold Coast campus for Year 10 in 2019.
+Following the annual Queensland Academies student selection process and the Principal’s discretionary process, we can confirm limited vacancies are now available for entry into the Queensland Academies Gold Coast campus for Year 10 in 2019.

-Students who have not previously applied have a last opportunity to progress an application for 2019.
+Students who have not previously applied are welcome to submit an application for 2019 Year 10 entry for Principal consideration.

-Students testing on campus* submit an online application through the Queensland Academies Portal by Friday 3 August
+Submit an online application through the Queensland Academies Portal

 Step 1: Online Application